 - delivering a differential and optimum customer experience.

 At the Pharmacy Business Conference you will hear from the NHS what they want from community pharmacy within an integrated health and care system.
 Owners of independent pharmacies will share with you their vision and journey for their businesses across vaccination services, self-care, community engagement and prevention.
 Our stakeholder panel will reflect on the key elements of the day and your questions.
 Make sure you are there to hear, participate and learn.

 Mike Holden, principal associate at Pharmacy Complete, will be chairing the Pharmacy Business Conference 2019.

-This article also appears in the July issue of Pharmacy Business.
+This article – first of a three-part series – also appears in the July issue of Pharmacy Business.